 Sideswipe accidents occur when two vehicles traveling in the same direction make an impact.
 A sideswipe collision accident can also occur when two vehicles traveling in opposite directions collide.

-Sideswipe accidents happen in a variety of situations:
+Sideswipe accidents happen in a variety of situations, including the following :

-- A careless driver drifts into an adjoining lane on the freeway
+- A careless driver drifts into an adjoining lane on the freeway; or

 At MG Law, our car accident lawyers are skilled at building cases for compensation, and determining fault is essential in a state like Georgia.
 Under our laws, the driver at fault for the accident pays compensation to those injured in the crash.
-If you were not at fault, you should not be required to pay compensation or to shoulder the full financial costs of the accident.
+If you were not at fault, you should not be required to pay compensation or shoulder the full financial costs of the accident.
+The driver who failed to maintain their lane or otherwise violated the law is generally the party considered at fault in a sideswipe accident.
+In an accident while changing lanes, whose fault caused the crash is a key determination.
 Below, we highlight what is usually the most helpful evidence we use when establishing fault for a sideswipe accident.

 Eyewitnesses can establish who had the right of way.
 For example, if you were hit by someone who aggressively merged into traffic, then you can testify to that fact.
 Of course, the other driver might claim that he had the right of way, so there can be dueling and conflicting testimony.

 This is where third party testimony is helpful.
 The passengers in your vehicle who saw the accident can offer their perspective, as can other people in other vehicles or bystanders on the sidewalk.
 Testimony from objective third parties is often very persuasive.